11 January 2022

 Court of Appeal

 Where no leave to appeal is required, the appellant must serve its notice of Appeal within 28 days of the judgment being appealed.
-Where leave to appeal is required, this period is within 7 days of leave being granted.
+Where leave to appeal is required, the appellant has 28 days from the date of judgment to make its application for leave to appeal.

-In both cases, the appellant must apply to have its appeal set down within 7 days of serving the notice of appeal.
+In both cases, the appellant must apply to have its appeal set down within seven days of serving the notice of appeal.
 The respondent then has 14 days to file any cross appeal.

 Appeals to the Privy Council

 The applicant must apply to the Court of Appeal for leave to appeal within 28 days of the judgment being appealed.
 The respondent has 14 days to file an objection.
 The Court of Appeal typically refuses permission to appeal to the Privy Council.
-Assuming this is the case, the applicant has 56 days from the date that permission is refused to apply to the Privy Council for leave to Appeal.
+Assuming this is the case, the applicant has 56 days from the date that permission is refused to apply to the Privy Council for leave to appeal.
+The applicant may make a retrospective application for an extension of time in certain circumstances (eg, because the parties have needed time to engage in settlement discussions).
 The respondent then has 28 days to file a notice of objection if it wishes to be able to participate in the application.
-The Privy Council initially determines the application for leave on the papers and may grant or refuse permission, invite the parties to make written submissions or convene an oral hearing.
-The Privy Council has the power to extend the relevant time limits.
-The test for leave is that the application raises an arguable point of law of general public importance which ought to be considered by the Privy Council at that time.

 If leave to appeal is granted then the Privy Council set down directions for the appeal.